rahulgoel11/stock_dividend/README.md

     Note :- Use the file as a base file and store the file in same folder in which the script is place or you can specify the file path in script (@ read_excel and to_excel)

 PS :- Above Code is getting data from MoneyControl.com.
-If there is any change in Website the code may not work, If there is any changes will provide and Updated Code
+If there is any change in Website the code may not work, If there is any changes will provide Updated Code